Raven Software: Heretic/Hexen (1994–1998)

-Heretic (also referred as Hexen) is a series of first-person shooter games with action-adventure and action role-playing elements.
+Heretic (also referred to as Hexen) is a series of first-person shooter games with action-adventure and action role-playing elements.
 The first game, Heretic (1994), was one of the first games to feature inventory manipulation and the ability to look up and down.
 It also introduced multiple gib objects that spawned when a character suffered a death by extreme force or heat.
 The game was the first in the "Serpent Riders" trilogy, followed by sequels Hexen: Beyond Heretic (1995) and Hexen II (1997).
 A direct sequel to the first game, Heretic II, was released in 1998.
-Set in "City of the Damned", capital city of the dark fantasy fictional world of Silverspring, the series was one of the first to combine 3D realistic graphics with fantasy setting, using Silverspring and its people to enrich the narrative and exploration.
+Set in "City of the Damned", capital city of the dark fantasy fictional world of Silverspring, the series was one of the first to combine 3D realistic graphics with a fantasy setting, using Silverspring and its people to enrich the narrative and exploration.

+In 2025, Bethesda Softworks re-released Heretic and Hexen in a bundle called Heretic + Hexen.
+It was developed by Id Software and Nightdive Studios in association with Activision and Raven Software.

 Soldier of Fortune (2000–2002)

 Raven is the creator of Soldier of Fortune, a military first-person shooter series based in the magazine of the same name.
-The first game, Soldier of Fortune (2000) introduced GHOUL, an in-house physics engine designed by Raven that helped the game's realistic graphic depictions of firearms dismembering the human body.
+The first game, Soldier of Fortune (2000), introduced GHOUL, an in-house physics engine designed by Raven that helped the game's realistic graphic depictions of firearms dismembering the human body.
 This graphic violence is the main stylistic attraction, enabling depiction of extreme graphic violence, in which character models are based on body parts that can each independently sustain damage (gore zones).
 Players play as John Mullins in the first game and Soldier of Fortune II: Double Helix (2002).
 The series continued after Raven ceased developing further games.
 Soldier of Fortune: Payback (2007) was developed by Cauldron HQ, while Soldier of Fortune Online, an MMOFPS, was developed by South Korean company Dragonfly and released in 2010.